-Orofacial Myofunctional Disorders (OMD) describe abnormal rest postures and functioning of the oral and facial muscles.
-The prefix "myo" means muscle so our primary work begins with the muscles of the face and tongue.
+Orofacial Myofunctional Disorders (OMD) describe abnormal resting postures and functioning of the oral and facial muscles.
+The prefix "myo" means muscle so our primary work begins with the muscles of the face, lip and tongue.

 A tongue thrust is the most common Orofacial Myofunctional Disorder.
-In the general population, the prevalence is from 30-40% throughout adolescence and adulthood (source: IAOM).
-It occurs when the tongue moves forward, between or against the sides of the teeth, rather than moving up against the roof of the mouth while swallowing.
+In the general population, the prevalence is from 30-40% from childhood throughout adulthood (source: IAOM).
+It occurs when the tongue moves forward, between or against the sides of the teeth, rather than moving vertically against the roof of the mouth while swallowing saliva, liquids or solids.

 An incorrect position of the tongue is another common Orofacial Myofunctional Disorder.
-When the tongue rests against either the front, sides or between the teeth, it can contribute to improper orofacial development and misalignment (malocclusion) of the teeth, such as an open bite.
-The light continuous pressure of the tongue against the teeth can move teeth which causes the bite to open up.
+When the tongue rests against the front, sides or in between the teeth, it no longer supports proper orofacial development.
+This light continuous pressure of the tongue against the teeth with lips parted and the jaw hinged open can cause the bite to open up, referred to as an open bite.
 If this occurs after braces are removed then this is referred to as 'ortho relapse'.

+Specifically, the tongue acts as scaffolding to the hard palate, allowing the dental arches to form appropriately.
 Therefore the fundamental work of an Orofacial Myologist begins with teaching and habituating proper tongue and lip resting postures.
-This can also be described as achieving proper dental freeway space.
-This is the most important aspect of our work; it is addressed in the beginning as well as as throughout the program.
+This is the most important aspect of our work: it is addressed in the beginning and throughout the program.

 Tongue-tie or ankyloglossia may also cause a tongue thrust.
-It occurs when the 'cord' or frenum demonstrates a restricted range of motion of the tongue.
-This causes the tongue to sit low in the bottom of the mouth - not against the hard palate where it belongs.
-This restriction interferes with the movements of the tongue in sucking, eating and clearing food off the teeth in preparation of the swallow.
-If the tongue's elevation is restricted it will not be able to assume the desired resting posture against the palate; helping to maintain the arch.
+It occurs when the 'cord' or frenum restricts the range of motion of the tongue.
+This restriction causes the tongue to sit low in the bottom of the mouth.
+This vertical restriction interferes with the movements of the tongue in sucking, eating and clearing food off the teeth in preparation of the swallow.
+In addition, if the tongue's elevation is restricted it will not be able to assume the desired resting posture against the palate which helps to maintain a wide dental arch.

-Many specialists agree that a restricted lingual (tongue) or labial (lip) frenum can be a precursor to dental, speech, skeletal (jaw growth) and myofunctional concerns.
+Many specialists agree that a restricted tongue (lingual) or lip (labial) frenum can be a precursor to dental, speech, skeletal (jaw growth) and myofunctional concerns.
 Malformation of the palate and dental arch may occur along with a negative influence on speech production.

-If a restricted lingual or labial frenum is suspected, the Orofacial Myologist will refer to the patient to an oral surgeon to have the frenum released.
+If a restricted lingual or labial frenum is suspected, the Orofacial Myologist will refer to the patient to an oral surgeon or an ENT to have the frenum released.
 This will allow for better lip and tongue excursions.
-The Orofacial Myologist then prescribes home-based exercises post-op to eliminate scaring; keeping the tongue or lip long and flexible.
+The Orofacial Myologist prescribes home-based exercises post-op to eliminate scaring, keeping the tongue or lip long and flexible.

 Infected and enlarged tonsils and adenoids compete with the tongue for space in the back of the oral cavity and upper pharynx.
 Because of the lack of space with the competing soft tissue, the tongue is displaced forward, causing the lips to be parted and the mouth open.
-Obligatory mouth breathing occurs due to this restricted and compromised posterior airway space.
-Here again is another opportunity for a tongue thrust to develop.
-Once the enlarged tonsils and/or adenoids are surgically removed or shrink on their own, the Orofacial Myologist will eliminate the tongue thrust and strengthen and tone the oral and facial muscles to recapture the appropriate lip and tongue resting posture.
+Obligatory mouth breathing can occur due to this restricted and compromised posterior airway space.
+Here again is another opportunity for a tongue thrust swallowing pattern to develop.
+Once the enlarged tonsils and/or adenoids are surgically removed or shrink on their own, the Orofacial Myologist can eliminate the tongue thrust and strengthen & tone the oral and facial muscles to recapture the appropriate lip and tongue resting posture.
 This ensures a normal dental freeway space in the oral cavity.